Chapter 1 | Table of Contents | Summary and Notes

 1a) a casual collection of people

-1a1) a multitude of men who have flocked together in some place
+1a1) a multitude of men who have flocked together in some place1b) a multitude

 1a2) a throng

-1b1) the common people, as opposed to the rulers and leading men
+1b1) the common people, as opposed to the rulers and leading men1c) a multitude

 1b2) with contempt: the ignorant multitude, the populace